 Reyna needs kills to thrive and Devour is what keeps her alive.
 She’s all about getting kill after kill and living to tell the tale.
 Most agents have to play slow and sit back after engaging in a gunfight, but Reyna is the opposite.
 Once she has the momentum, she keeps on going.

-There are two routes Reyna can take after getting a kill.
+There are two routes Reyna can take after scoring a kill.
 The first is Devour.
 The second is Dismiss.
-Devour will often be the priority, but if you’re at full health, Dismiss is the more sensible option.
+Devour will often be the priority, but if you’re at full health or you need to escape, Dismiss is the more sensible option.

-Even if you have full health and armor, though, Devour will give you some extra points of armor highlighted in purple.
+Even if you have full health and armor, Devour will give you some extra points of armor highlighted in purple, though.
 This is particularly strong in a long and drawn-out skirmish.

 Devour might be stronger than Dismiss in some circumstances, but Dismiss shouldn’t underestimated.